Summer Adventure Camp FAQs

 Is camp staff prepared to handle medications associated with allergies and asthma?

 Our camp staff is CPR/First Aid certified and has received training on how to properly care for campers with allergies, asthma, and other health concerns.
 Please discuss any health concerns with your child’s camp instructor.

 What is the staff to student ratio for camps?

-All camps will have two staff members as well as several volunteer camp counselors.
-The maximum number of campers varies from 12-20 depending on the camp.
+All camps will have at least one staff member as well as several volunteer camp counselors.
+The maximum number of campers varies from 16-20 depending on the camp.

 What should my camper wear/bring to camp?